litesync/react-native-litesync/README.md

 The first argument of `attach()` is the name of the database, which is used in `SQLite.openDatabase()`.
 The second argument is the alias, that is used to query on tables of the attached database.

-The following statement would select data from the master database and include the "second"-database within a simple SELECT/JOIN-statement:
+The following statement would select data from the master database and include the "second" database within a simple SELECT/JOIN statement:

 ```sql
 SELECT * FROM user INNER JOIN second.subscriptions s ON s.user_id = user.id